socketsupply/socket-examples/desktop-io-tonic/README.md

 * no 'backend' -- everything happens in a single process.
 We are able to factor things this way because we `import` the `io` module into our 'frontend' code, so there's no need to think about IPC

 ## build
 Building this app happens in two discrete steps.
 First we create a single page app by bundling some code with `esbuild`.
-This is like buidling a standard browser JS app.
+This is like building a standard browser JS app.

 Then we call `ssc build .`.
 This creates a desktop-specific binary file from the single page JS app we just built.
 You can run this app without a browser.